 The novelty of this research lies in the conceptual integration of heuristic and cognitive bias theories in the context of tax decision-making by individuals and business entities.
 Through a literature review method, this study aims to fill the knowledge gap by comprehensively mapping how various heuristics and cognitive biases affect the tax decision process, which has not been thoroughly explored in the existing literature.
-Therefore, the purpose of this study is to investigate the use of heuristics and cognitive biases in tax decision-making by individuals and business entities.
+Therefore, this study aims to investigate the use of heuristics and cognitive biases in tax decision-making by individuals and business entities.
 The contribution of this research primarily lies in developing a deep understanding of the role of heuristics and cognitive biases in tax decision-making by individuals and business entities.
-Through a literature review approach, this study successfully identifies and maps how various types of heuristics and cognitive biases specifically affect tax decisions, filling the knowledge gap in the existing literature.
+Through a literature review approach, this study successfully identifies and maps how various types of heuristics and cognitive biases affect tax decisions, filling the knowledge gap in the existing literature.
 Thus, this research provides new and comprehensive insights into the psychological dynamics in tax decision-making, laying the groundwork for further theoretical development and practical application in designing more effective tax policies and compliance strategies tailored to the cognitive behavior of taxpayers.

 Top of Form